taocpp/sequences/README.md

 #### Header `tao/seq/concatenate.hpp`

-Concatenate the values.
+Concatenate the values of all sequences.

-* `concatenate_t< typename T, typename U >`
+* `concatenate_t< typename...
+Ts >`

 Notes:

-Both sequences may have a different element type, the resulting sequence's type is calculated with `std::common_type_t`.
+The sequences may have different element types, the resulting sequence's type is calculated with `std::common_type_t`.

 #### Header `tao/seq/difference.hpp`